 Physical Education I is designed for participation in a variety of sports that will enhance life-long activity through emphasis on personal well-being, sport-specific knowledge and skills, sportsmanship and cooperative learning.
 Students will be exposed to skills and concepts with the purpose of promoting and generating an interest in life-long activity.
 The course includes a unit dedicated to fitness and health.
 The essential ideas of the fitness unit may be embedded within the other activity-specific units.
 Specific activities will include, but are not limited to, archery, badminton, bowling, golf, floor hockey, soccer and volleyball.
 Please note: A gym uniform is recommended to participate in any Physical Education course.
-Students may "elect" to purchase a uniform from the school OR they must provide their own; a plain gray t-shirt and black shorts.
+CV9 gym uniforms are highly recommended and can be purchased via PaySchools.
+Otherwise, students must obtain and wear athletic apparel as outlined in the PE instructor's syllabus.